About 37 million people have now had booster Covid vaccine doses across the UK - more than 64% of those eligible.

 - In Northern Ireland, you can book online or call 0300 200 7813; walk-in centres are open to older teenagers

 They are part of the body's normal immune response to vaccines and tend to resolve within a day or two.

-Separately, a very small number of people have experienced a severe allergic reaction after receiving the Pfizer vaccine.
+And a very small number of people have experienced a severe allergic reaction after the Pfizer vaccine.